 If a student is terminated from the program, the student will receive a letter dismissing them from the College.
-Any student who wishes to appeal this termination must write a letter of appeal and submit the letter to the Dean of Students within ten (10) days from the date of the termination letter.
+Any student who wishes to appeal this termination must write (or email) a letter of appeal and submit the letter to the appeals committee or the records office within ten (10) days from the date of the termination letter.
 This letter should:

-- Acknowledge the reason a student has been terminated - Outline a plan-of-action as to how and what the student will change should the appeals board recommend a possible return to OTC - The student's current address

-The student's current phone number
+- Acknowledge the reason a student has been terminated - Outline a plan-of-action as to how and what the student will change should the appeals board recommend a possible return to OTC - The student's current address - The student's current phone number